Miksus/red-mail/docs/extensions/logging.rst

 .. note::

-    You may pass the :class:`EmailSender`
+    You may pass the :class:`.EmailSender`
     directly as an argument ``email``, for
     example: